Skip to main content

 Ministry materials are up to the teams to provide.
 Examples would be curriculum for VBS, sports equipment for sports outreach, and so on.
 Belizean churches will have some resources that the group can use on a case-by-case basis.
 Most ministries require little in the way of materials.
 You can ask your missions consultant about suggestions for materials and ministry plans.

-18. Are construction supplies included in the cost of the trip?
+18. Are construction funds included in the cost of the trip?

 19. What additional costs are there?